 Nursing homes in Florida are meant to be safe places for residents who cannot care for themselves.
 Unfortunately, as the elderly population of Florida continues to increase rapidly, cases of nursing home abuse and neglect become more prevalent.
 Even patients who are confined to a bed or wheelchair can suffer needless injuries such as bedsores.
-If you notice bedsores on a loved one, or on another resident, it may be a sign of abuse or neglect.
+If you notice bedsores on a loved one or another resident, it may be a sign of abuse or neglect.

 Nursing Home Abuse & Neglect: Bedsores

 Bedsores are also called pressure sores or pressure ulcers, and these sores form as a result of skin and the underlying tissue becoming damaged due to prolonged pressure being placed on an area.
-The amount of pressure does not need to be excessive in order for a bed sore to form.
+The amount of pressure does not need to be excessive for a bed sore to form.
 These sores are most commonly found on patients who are bed-ridden or unable to get up and move freely on their own.
 As the patient is confined to his or her bed, pressure is applied to the contact points on his or her body, usually heels, ankles, hips, and tailbone.
 Bedsores often develop quickly when a patient is unable to change positions.

 At Warner, Sechrest & Butts, P.A., we have represented patients and family members of patients in nursing home lawsuits because we think care facilities should be held accountable for unnecessary injuries to their patients.
 Because bedsores are avoidable, the existence of these ulcers could point to more serious underlying issues, such as widespread neglect or abuse at the facility.
 Our medical malpractice attorneys in Gainesville are experienced in investigating these matters and fighting for compensation for the victims.